What is VAT settlement?

 Deadlines for VAT invoicing

-There are three different settlement periods for VAT:
+There are three settlement periods for VAT, with the deadline depending on your turnover:

 Quarterly VAT